texastribune/data-visuals-guides/computer-setup.md

 * .aws/config
 * .aws/credentials

+You will need to ask someone on the team to get you those files to load onto your computer.
+These can't be shared on Github and shouldn't be emailed or sent over Slack.

 ## ai2html

 We use Illustrator to create many of our graphics.
+A team password for the Adobe Creative Cloud is available in 1Password.

 As part of our setup, we also use [ai2html](http://ai2html.org/) to convert Illustrator files to HTML to put on our site.
 To set this up, check out our [instructions on Basecamp](https://3.basecamp.com/3098728/buckets/80634/uploads/1035900039).

-You will need to ask someone on the team to get you those files to load onto your computer.
-These can't be shared on Github and shouldn't be emailed or sent over Slack.

 ## Installing Docker